Want more comfortable headphones? Try these 5 fixes.

 This post has been updated.
 It was originally published on June 8, 2020.

-With a good pair of headphones, your music can sound incredible… and your head can feel like it’s in a trash compactor.
-No matter where they’re hurting you, you’ll get way more comfortable if you’re willing to mod them a little bit.
+With a good pair of headphones, your music can sound incredible … and your brain can feel like it’s in a trash compactor.
+No matter where they’re hurting you, you’ll get way more comfortable headphones if you’re willing to mod them a little bit.

 Every pair of cans is different, which means there’s no one-size-fits-all solution to the discomfort they cause.
 So as a first step, inspect your headphones to see if you can figure out where the pain is coming from and why.
-Maybe the band is digging into your head, or the clamping force is too tight around your ears.
-Once you figure out the cause, we have a few potential solutions—but you may have to put on your engineering hat to adapt these fixes to your specific headphones to make them the most comfortable headphones possible.
+Maybe the band is digging into your skull, or the clamping force is too tight around your ears.
+Once you figure out the cause, we have a few potential solutions—but you may have to put on your engineering hat to adapt these fixes to your specific headphones to make them as comfortable as possible.

 “Why do my ears get hot?”